 The Body is Not For Fornication 1 Cor.
 6:13-20 CLICK TITLE FOR AUDIO

-A key word in this discourse is the word Body – the body is distinguished from the flesh – the body is the dwelling place of the man’s spirit and soul [our incarnation] – so when the body is dead, the spirit and the soul depart – the body is also the dwelling place of the Holy Ghost and the Lord after we get saved – the flesh, on the other hand, is the natural material of which the body is made [in eternity we will still have our bodies but they will be made of spiritual material; our flesh currently is alive by virtue of the blood that’s in it (Gen 9:4)] – flesh is also, as in Rom 7, human nature in its bodily manifestation – thus we have the lust of the flesh [not the lust of the body] – some references on the body: in the Old Testament you frequently find references to a dead body or the fruit of the body – in the New Testament we find references like Rom 6:12 let not sin therefore reign in your mortal body – Rom 8:23 the redemption of our body – Rom 12:5 so we being many are one body in Christ – there’s something different going on in the New Testament.
+A key word in this discourse is the word Body – the body is distinguished from the flesh.
+The body is the dwelling place of the man’s spirit and soul [our incarnation].
+So, when the body is dead, the spirit and the soul depart.
+The body is also the dwelling place of the Holy Ghost and the Lord after we get saved.
+The flesh, on the other hand, is the natural material of which the body is made.
+In eternity we will still have our bodies but they will be made of spiritual material; our flesh currently is alive by virtue of the blood that’s in it (Gen 9:4).
+Flesh is also, as in Rom 7, human nature in its physical manifestation.
+Thus, we have the lust of the flesh; not the lust of the body.
+Here are some references on the body: in the Old Testament you frequently find references to a dead body or the fruit of the body.
+In the New Testament we find references like Rom 6:12, “let not sin therefore reign in your mortal body.”
+Rom 8:23, “the redemption of our body.”
+Rom 12:5, “so we being many are one body in Christ.”
+There’s something different going on in the New Testament.

-1 Cor 6:15 Paul first shows us that our bodies are the members of Christ [Rom 12:4-5, 1 Cor 12:12-27] – then Paul asks, “Shall I then take the members of Christ and make them members of an harlot?”
-He could do that by condoning, allowing or even advising fornication – in fornication the members of Christ become the members of a harlot – they two become one body – 1 Cor 6:16 he that is joined to a harlot is one BODY so that the body in which his spirit and soul dwells and which has become a member of Christ now includes this harlot – Christ doesn’t want to dwell in THAT body made up of the saved man and the harlot – and that harlot for sure doesn’t dwell in Christ – Note: in marriage, Jesus dwells in the body of the married couple Heb 13:4 because each dwells in him – while Christians are not to marry unsaved people [2 Cor 6:14-18] in the case where one spouse gets saved and the other doesn’t the Lord sanctifies the marriage [1 Cor 7:13-14] so that the saved person doesn’t leave the unsaved spouse just because he is not a member of Christ.
+1 Cor 6:15 Paul first shows us that our bodies are the members of Christ [Rom 12:4-5, 1 Cor 12:12-27].
+Then Paul asks, “Shall I then take the members of Christ and make them members of an harlot?”
+He could do that by condoning, allowing or even advising fornication.
+In fornication the members of Christ become the members of a harlot.
+They two become one body.
+1 Cor 6:16 he that is joined to a harlot is one BODY so that the body in which his spirit and soul dwells and which has become a member of Christ now includes this harlot.
+Christ doesn’t want to dwell in THAT body made up of the saved man and the harlot, particularly if that harlot doesn’t dwell in Christ.
+Note: in marriage, Jesus dwells in the body of the married couple [Heb 13:4] because each dwells in him.
+While Christians are not to marry unsaved people [2 Cor 6:14-18], in the case where one spouse gets saved and the other doesn’t the Lord sanctifies the marriage [1 Cor 7:13-14] so that the saved person doesn’t leave the unsaved spouse just because he or she is not a member of Christ.

 1 Cor 6:18 Now Paul gives the exhortation “flee fornication” – in other words, he didn’t just say, “Do not fornicate,” he said, “Flee fornication.”

-1 Cor 6:18 goes on to say, “But he that committeth fornication sinneth against his own body” – here the word “against” means “with respect to: relating to: TOWARD” – fornication is the only sin that affects the BODY of a saved person – many of the sins affect the FLESH [alcohol, drugs, gluttony, suicide] but only one sin affects the BODY – fornication takes a body that has been quickened and joined to Christ and joins it to a harlot.
+1 Cor 6:18 goes on to say, “But he that committeth fornication sinneth against his own body.”
+Here the word “against” means “with respect to: relating to: TOWARD.”
+Fornication is the only sin that affects the BODY of a saved person.
+Many of the sins affect the FLESH.
+Alcohol, drugs, gluttony, suicide all affect the flesh.
+But only one sin affects the BODY.
+Fornication takes a body that has been quickened and joined to Christ and joins it to a harlot.
 God forbid.